 If you do not provide your IRD number and a PIR, or are a non resident, your PIR will be 28%.
+Further information on PIRs can be found on the Inland Revenue website at ird.govt.nz.
 In most instances, if you do not provide an IRD number within 6 weeks of your entry into that Fund you will be removed from the relevant Fund.